Top 10 Places To Visit in Muscat And Oman

 3. Jebel Akhdar – A Mountain With Blue Umbrella

-Jebel Akhdar is almost 2000m above the sea level, is one of the favorite place for all Oman tourists.
+Jebel Akhdar is almost 2000m above the sea level, is one of the favorite places to visit in Oman for tourists It is more to a mountain ride.

 The rose essence is used for fragrance, culinary and medicinal purposes.
 Other fruits grown here include, peaches, berries, walnut and apricot.